The Short Version

 Bonus Info: Wills vs. Pour-Over Wills & Safe Storage

-- A pour-over Will acts as a backup for a trust.
-If some assets were left out of the trust, the Will “pours” them in.
+- A pour-over will acts as a backup for a trust.
+If some assets were left out of the trust, the will “pours” them in.
 But this only works through probate, which is why proper funding matters.

-- Don’t lose the original Will.
+- Don’t lose the original will.
 In Arizona, the court needs the signed original, not just a copy.

-Important: Avoid storing the Will in a bank safe deposit box (it may be sealed after death).
+Important: Avoid storing the will in a bank safe deposit box (it may be sealed after death).
 Instead, keep it in a fireproof home safe, with your trustee, or at your attorney’s office.

 Example: The Forgotten Bank Account